-The evaluators used TOE samples for testing that were configured according to the Security Target.
-The tests were performed in different test scenarios:
+The evaluators used TOE samples for testing that were configured according to the ST. The tests were performed in different test scenarios:

-- TOE smart cards tested using specialized test tools for smart cards, Java cards and for LFI (Laser Fault Injection) testing. - A simulator was used for test cases, which were not possible to perform with a real smart card TOE, e.g. memory manipulation. - Different life-cycle phases and life-cycle management were tested.
+TOE smart cards tested using specialized test tools for smart cards, Java cards and for LFI testing.

+- A simulator was used for test cases, which were not possible to perform with a real smart card TOE, e.g. memory manipulation. - Different life-cycles and life-cycle management were tested.

 The overall test result is that no deviations were found between the expected and the actual test results.
-No attack scenario with the attack potential high was actually successful in the TOE's operational environment as defined in Security Target [6] and [7] provided that all measures required by the developer are applied.
+No attack scenario with the attack potential high was actually successful in the TOE's operational environment as defined in [6] an [9] provided that all measures required by the developer are applied.